-Fierce document dispute grips Trump Supreme Court pick's hearing
+Democrats press Trump's Supreme Court pick over new documents

-WASHINGTON (Reuters) - A dispute over documents relating to abortion, race and other issues dating to the prior White House service of Brett Kavanaugh, President Donald Trump’s Supreme Court pick, spilled over into the nominee’s contentious Senate confirmation hearing on Thursday, as previously withheld papers were made public.
+WASHINGTON (Reuters) - Democrats pressed Brett Kavanaugh, President Donald Trump’s U.S. Supreme Court pick, over newly released emails highlighting his views on abortion and race issues on Thursday during his Senate confirmation hearing after a tense partisan fight over the public release of the documents.

+The documents made public on Thursday dated from Kavanaugh’s service in the White House under Republican President George W. Bush more than a decade ago.
+Democrats had objected to an earlier decision by the Senate Judiciary Committee’s Republican leadership not to make the emails public.

-The third day of the confirmation hearing of the conservative federal appeals court judge selected by Trump for a lifetime post on the high court again was repeatedly interrupted by protesters hostile to the nominee.
+The third day of the confirmation hearing of the conservative federal appeals court judge selected by Trump for a lifetime post on the high court again was repeatedly interrupted by protesters hostile to Kavanaugh.

+In a 2003 email, Kavanaugh suggested striking a line from a draft opinion piece that had stated “it is widely accepted by legal scholars across the board that Roe v.
+Wade and its progeny are the settled law of the land,” saying that the Supreme Court could overturn it.

+Asked about that document, Kavanaugh said he suggested the change because he thought the draft language was overstating the thinking of legal scholars at the time.
+He again declined to say whether the landmark 1973 ruling that legalized abortion nationwide, Roe v.
+Wade, was correctly decided, though he indicated - as he also had on Wednesday - that it is a decision that merits respect.

+“Lawyers need to have backbone even in pressured moments to say ‘no.’ One of the most important responsibilities of an executive branch lawyer in the passions of the moment when the pressure’s on, when the president wants to do something, perhaps is to go into the Oval Office and say, ‘No, you shouldn’t do this,’” said Kavanaugh, who a day earlier also told the committee that “no one is above the law.”

+The hearing opened with Democrats complaining that the documents had not already been made public by the committee’s Republican leaders.
+They were released minutes later.

-Democratic Senator Cory Booker called the process used by the Republican-led committee to decide which documents to make public “a bit of sham,” a characterization rejected by the panel’s chairman, Chuck Grassley.
+Booker called the process used by the committee to decide which documents to make public “a bit of sham,” a characterization rejected by the panel’s chairman, Chuck Grassley.

-Booker focused on a document he said described Kavanaugh’s views as a White House aide under former President George W. Bush on the use of “racial profiling” in the aftermath of the Sept.
-11, 2001, attacks on the United States that the senator said had been blocked from public release by committee Republicans.
-Booker had the backing of Democratic colleagues in demanding the release of that document and others.

 Republican Senator John Cornyn took issue with Booker’s comments.